This is a deprecated feature. Please, read more information in our deprecation schedule.

 Tracks from Export From Date and later will be exported.
-If a track was already exported but it was changed in the mean time, the existing file will be updated accordingly on next export.
-We don’t want to export these modifications too often as updating many files can take a lot of time, so tracks considered recent at the time of export (those from current and previous day) are not included.
+If a track was already exported but it was changed in the meantime, the existing file will be updated accordingly on the next export.
+We don’t want to export these modifications too often as updating many files can take a lot of time, so tracks considered recent at the time of export (those from both the current and the previous day) are not included.

 Cleanup Export Rules

 If you have set up track cleanup, you may use the Cleanup Export Rules to export tracks eligible for cleanup to files before deleting them.
 Rule settings are the same as for Scheduled Export Rules, but you don’t need to specify when to run the export as it will be executed together with the cleanup at the time specified in SiteAdmin > Settings > Cleanup.

 If you only wish to export the data on Cleanup if it is newer than a specific date, specify it in Export From Date.
 Be careful with this, though, as the data not covered by the rule will be permanently deleted.

 Manual Export Rules